 Bill Levering said the company’s skilled nursing facilities are for individuals who have been discharged from the hospital and require some form of physical, occupational, respiratory or speech therapy service; assisted living centers are designed for people who have had a serious health event but still need assistance; and a retirement living center is a setting for seniors wanting a more independent life style in a secured environment where Social Programs are included.

 Other members of the Levering family are involved in the company.
 Bill’s younger brother, Ken Levering, joined the company in 1995 and is the administrator of the Delaware Court Healthcare Center and a shareholder.
-Bill’s sister, Cindi, is a shareholder as well as Corporate Nurse Practitioner and Clinical Supervisor for the company.
+Bill’s sister, Cindi, is a shareholder.
 Jeff Levering, another brother, is a shareholder.

 Bill Levering said the company places great importance on community involvement.
-The Living Center is the host site for judging of the Junior Miss Scholarship Program, and also the location of the Dan Emmett Music & Arts Festival’s flower show.
-All of the facilities have Trick-or-Treat night for children.
+The Living Center is the location of the Mount Vernon Music & Arts Festival’s flower show.
 He said children and seniors bond as though they were grandchildren and grandparents.
 Local school classes also come in to The Living Center to celebrate the holidays.